-• Service to Others
+Service to Others

-- PIQ #1 (leadership): If you or your parent's undocumented status has required you to take on additional responsibilities at home (including translating documents, providing child-care, etc.), then you might consider responding to this prompt to show how you have helped your family. - PIQ #7 (contribution to community): If your identities or experiences have led you to be more involved with a school club or community organization such as a group advocating for immigrants or firstgeneration students then you might pick this question so you can show how your background has shaped your desire to help others.
+- PIQ #1 (leadership): If you or a family member's undocumented status has required you to take on additional responsibilities at home, then you might consider responding to this prompt to show how you have helped your family. - PIQ #6 (contribution to community): If your identities or experiences have led you to be more involved with a school club or community organization such as a student government or a group advocating for immigrants then you might consider responding to this question so you can demonstrate how your experiences have shaped your desire to help others.